 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

-In the recipe of homemade jerky where beginners hesitate is slicing meat properly for jerky.
-And this very first step determines the texture and tenderness of the jerky.
-In this article, I’m going to share how to slice and preserve meat properly for making jerky at home.
+In this article, I’m going to share how to slice meat for jerky and preserve it properly for making jerky at home.

 You won’t need many tools while cutting meat for homemade jerky.
 For slicing meat, you will need simple equipment like-

 - Sharp paring/boning knife or meat slicer

 - Aluminum foil/plastic wrap to refrigerate the meat

 Here I’m discussing the process step by step for your convenience.